 67:42:11:12.
 Heating, ventilating, and cooling systems.
-Each facility must have a working heating, ventilating, and cooling system.
+Each facility must have a working heating and cooling system.

 Heating, ventilating, and cooling systems must be inspected at least once a year by a person qualified through experience in heating and ventilation maintenance.
-Verification of the inspection must be The inspector shall provide a signed, written statement made by the person making verifying the inspection and must shall include the date of the inspection and the person's signature.
-This written verification must be kept on file in the facility, be made available to the department, upon request, and retained for three years.
+Verification of the inspection must be a written statement made by the person making the inspection and must include the date of inspection and the person's signature.
+This written verification must be kept on file in the facility.